nobodxbodon/FromWhereToWhere/release/screenshots/README.txt

 <b>HOWTO:</b>

-Open the tree view in a new tab by "Tools -> FromWhereToWhere" when your current page is the one you want to see where-from and where-to links.
+Open the tree view in a new tab by "Tools -> FromWhereToWhere -> Search History" when your current page is the one you want to see where-from and where-to links.
 You can search for the pages with titles that have all the keywords you input.

 In the tree view, a node can be expanded if there are URLs that you visited from the URL it stands for.
 As expanding is recursively performed, the total number of descents can be thousands, and suspension points mean the querying is in progress.
 You can open a URL by right click on the node -> "open in new tab", or simple double click.